Utshuk/JavaBasic/README.md

 # JavaBasic
 This repository contains all the source code for Java basic programming .
-The code are inside 'src' folder.
+The code are inside 'src' folder of each project file.